Nevertheless, our job is to figure something out.

 Incorrect data: when data other than the label is incorrect.
 Ex: a person works 200 hours per week?

 People don't always fill out the entirety of every form.
-Sometimes, they don't even give us important information.
-When we're missing data, we have a few options available to us:
+When we're missing important data, we have a few options available to us:

 None of these options is perfect, but the last three can help salvage incomplete records.